Consult and interpret campaign reports

 The general information section offers you the total amounts of sent , delivery errors (by hard bounce or soft bounce ) , cancellations , date and time of the last opening and the number of unique and total clicks .

-The total clicks are all the clicks that a different campaign.
-If there is a user who has clicked on a link multiple times, it is also taken into account.
+Total clicks are all the clicks a campaign has had.
+If there is a user who has clicked on a link several times, this is also taken into account.
 Unique clicks count one click per user.

-In this section you will be able to check the percentages of the type of device on which your campaign has been opened, which will help you adapt future shipments to the most common devices.
+In this section you can check the percentages of the type of device on which your campaign has been opened, which will help you adapt future shipments to the most common devices.

 What does it mean that the opening device is Google Proxy?